-- Any self-expressed language that is an argument for not changing and maintaining the status quo. - Goal is to decrease sustain talk
+- Sustain talk is any self-expressed language that is an argument for not changing and maintaining the status quo. - The goal is to decrease sustain talk.

 Change Talk vs. Sustain Talk

 The goal of the conversation is to help move someone in the direction of change by increasing change talk and decreasing sustain talk.